 POLARIS is stamped on the front grille and POLARIS and GENERAL are printed on the sides of the vehicles.

-The VIN is printed on the left rear vehicle frame below the cargo box.
+The Vehicle Identification Number (VIN) is located on the left rear vehicle frame below the cargo box.

 What to do

-Consumers should immediately stop using the recalled ROVs and contact Polaris to schedule a free repair.
-Polaris is contacting all known purchasers directly.
+Consumers should immediately stop using the recalled vehicles and contact a Polaris dealer to schedule a free inspection and if needed, a free repair.
+Polaris is notifying dealers and contacting registered owners directly.

-Consumers may contact Polaris at 800-765-2747 from 7 a.m. to 7 p.m.
-(CT) Monday through Friday or online at www.polaris.com and click on “Off Road Safety Recalls” for more information.
+Consumers may contact Polaris at (800) 765-2747 from 7 a.m. to 7 p.m.
+(CT) Monday through Friday or online at www.polaris.com and click on “Off Road Safety Recalls” at the bottom of the page for more information.